 We cannot consider your application if you do not satisfy all eligibility criteria.
 We cannot waive the eligibility criteria under any circumstances.
-Only eligible applications will proceed to the merit assessment stage.
-The Program Delegate makes the final decision about whether an application meets the eligibility criteria and decisions will not be reviewed.
+Only eligible applications will proceed to the assessment stage.
+The Program Delegate (who is an AusIndustry general manager within the department with responsibility for the program) makes the final decision about whether an application meets the eligibility criteria and decisions will not be reviewed.